axibase/atsd/api/network/README.md

 If the connection is terminated due to client error, all valid commands sent prior to the first invalid command are stored.

-Due to the fact that closing the channel due to client error may take some time, the database may also store a few valid commands received after the discarded command.
+Due to the fact that closing the channel due to client error can take some time, the database may also store a few valid commands received after the discarded command.

 ```txt
 valid command   - stored